 And do as many things as possible on my 16 Really awesome things to do in Cairns blog post. #ShamelessPlug

-#17!
 This very great tip comes from the lovely Natalie and Desi at Betty’s Bohemian Beach Cafe.
-They highly recommend a trip to incredible restaurant and accomodation, Silky Oaks Lodge.
+They highly recommend a trip to incredible restaurant and accommodation, Silky Oaks Lodge.
 The food here is top-notch, according to the ladies, and absolutely not to be missed.
 You’ll dine along the river, enjoy gorgeous views and have a memorable meal.
 Nat and Desi should know, it’s actually where they got engaged!
 We ran out of time this trip, but it’s on the top of my to-do list for my next visit.
 Thanks for the tip, girls.
-Find Silky Oaks Lodge here.

 Where to stay

 We stayed at Peppers Beach Club and had a fantastic time.
 The fully self-contained one-bedroom suites here are really great.
 They’re spacious, comfortable and have absolutely everything you could need (including a King bed, BBQ and balcony!).
 I wrote a whole thing about it, which you should also most definitely read by clicking here.

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.

 Agoda – book hotels (& homes)

 Booking.com – book hotels